sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 #### What is face recognition?

 - Face recognition system identifies a person's face.
 It can work on both images or videos.
-- **<u>Liveness detection</u>** within a video face recognition system prevents the network from identifying a face in an image.
-It can be learned by supervised deep learning using a dataset for live human and in-live human and sequence learning.
+- **<u>Liveness detection</u>** within a video face recognition system, prevents the network from identifying a face in an image (i.e., it would be able to distinguish the presence of a real human being, versus an image of them being shown to a camera).
+It can be learned by supervised deep learning using a dataset for live human versus non-live human.
+- However, we will stick to face recognition.
 - Face verification vs. face recognition:
-  - Verification:
+  - Verification (1 : 1 problem):
     - Input: image, name/ID.
-(1 : 1)
-    - Output: whether the input image is that of the claimed person.
+    - Output: whether the input image is that of the claimed person
     - "is this the claimed person?"
-  - Recognition:
+  - Recognition (1 : k problem):
     - Has a database of K persons
     - Get an input image
     - Output ID if the image is any of the K persons (or not recognized)
     - "who is this person?"
 - We can use a face verification system to make a face recognition system.
+- Since the accuracy of the recognition system depends on whether all K persons are correctly identified, its accuracy will be less than that of the verification system.
-The accuracy of the verification system has to be high (around 99.9% or more) to be use accurately within a recognition system because the recognition system accuracy will be less than the verification system given K persons.
+- Therefore, the accuracy of the verification system has to be high (around 99.9% or more) to be used accurately within a recognition system.

 #### One Shot Learning

 - One of the face recognition challenges is to solve one shot learning problem.
-- One Shot Learning: A recognition system is able to recognize a person, learning from one image.
-- Historically deep learning doesn't work well with a small number of data.
+- One Shot Learning is when a recognition system is able to recognize a person after learning from one image.
+However, we know that deep learning usually doesn't work well with such a small amount of data.
+(Therefore, training a softmax, etc. is useless).
-- Instead to make this work, we will learn a **similarity function**:
+- Instead, we will learn a **similarity function**:
-  - d( **img1**, **img2** ) = degree of difference between images.
+  - d( **img1**, **img2** ) = degree of difference between the two kimages.
-  - We want d result to be low in case of the same faces.
+  - We want d result to be low in case of images of the same person (i.e. similar images, low d).
   - We use tau T as a threshold for d:
     - If d( **img1**, **img2** ) <= T    Then the faces are the same.
+    tau is a hyperparameter.
-- Similarity function helps us solving the one shot learning.
-Also its robust to new inputs.
+- Similarity function helps us solve the one shot learning problem.
+Also, it's robust to new inputs.

 #### Siamese Network